 True or false — are people who use a lot of marijuana more likely to have children with autism?
 Recent scientific studies suggest that the link between parent pot use and autistic children is much more than urban legend!

 As more states legalize, more Americans support the legalization of marijuana, rushing to be at the forefront of social change.
 Autism is also a hot topic, because rates of autism in the United States spiked in recent years.
 We caution politicians and voters not to leap into legalization without a thorough study of the issue.
 Do not disregard studies that link parental pot use to autism.

 The science suggests that mothers who use marijuana while pregnant and fathers who are heavy users before their partners’ pregnancy put their future kids at risk.
 They’re more likely to have children diagnosed with autism spectrum disorders (ASD).

-Whether or not planning a pregnancy, potential parents should consider the following.
+Whether or not planning a pregnancy, potential parents should consider the truth.
 It’s not easy to raise autistic children nor is it easy to educate them.
 Read our recent blog in response to Dr. Gupta’s program about Weed 6: Autism.

 Maternal Pot use during pregnancy

 A study published in August 2020 should scare any woman out of using marijuana while pregnant.
 Corsi et. al. conducted the study and published the findings in Nature Medicine.
 They found that mothers who reported using marijuana during pregnancy put their children at greater risk of being diagnosed with ASD.
 Mothers who use pot in pregnancy develop a risk for giving birth to an autistic child that is 50 percent higher than for those who did not use pot in pregnancy.